rooklift/nibbler/README.md

 # About serious analysis

 At the moment, and possibly forever, Nibbler is more of a toy than a serious analysis tool.
-I really can't promise this will ever change; writing a toy Chess GUI is hard enough...
+I really can't promise this will ever change; writing a toy Chess GUI is hard enough.
+Still, some extra features (and especially, the `searchmoves` UCI function) are available via the *Serious Analysis Mode* option.

 # Thanks